 What Do People Think About Them?

 “Stylish, comfortable and makes me want to get up off the couch.
-I use these for a variety of cardio workouts and find that they give me a good amounts of stability.
+I use these for a variety of cardio workouts and find that they give me a good amount of stability.
 Best of all?
-My feet don’t ache like they do with some other training shoes.”
+My feet don’t ache as they do with some other training shoes.”

 “I have a tendency to roll my feet when I run or even walk and these shoes have helped to correct that problem.
 They’re well-cushioned and offer a nice degree of protection.
 I’d definitely recommend them!”

 “An exceptional pair of shoes at a great price.
-Can’t really ask for much more than that.”
+Can’t really ask for much more than that.
+Don’t forget to get some zippered compression stockings too for after a long run to recover more quickly.”

 - Great support and stability to reduce overpronation